Immigration

 Structure Type Definition Real-World Example

-Parent-Subsidiary One entity owns more than 50% of the other, or controls it Company A (India) owns 100% of the stock of Company B (USA).
+Parent-Subsidiary One entity owns more than 50% of the other, or otherwise controls it.
+Company A (India) owns 100% of Company B (USA).
 This is the most common and safest structure.

-Branch Office The U.S. office is not a separate legal entity but simply a division of the foreign company.
-TechCorp UK registers "TechCorp UK - New York Branch" in the U.S. They operate under the foreign entity's direct legal umbrella.
+Branch Office The U.S. office is not a separate legal entity but a division of the foreign company.
+TechCorp UK registers “TechCorp UK – New York Branch” in the U.S. and operates under the foreign entity’s legal umbrella.

 Affiliate (Same Parent) A third common parent company owns both the U.S. and foreign companies.
 Holdings Inc. (Japan) owns 80% of Company X (Japan) and 80% of Company Y (USA).
 Companies X and Y are affiliates.

-Affiliate (Same Owners) Both companies are owned by the same group of individuals, with approximately the same ownership percentages.
-Owner A has 40% of the US company and 40% of the Indian company.
-Owner B has 60% of the US company and 60% of the Indian company.
-Crucially, the percentages must be roughly mirror images.
+Affiliate (Same Owners) Both companies are owned by the same individuals with approximately mirrored ownership percentages.
+Owner A owns 40% of both companies.
+Owner B owns 60% of both.
+Percentages must be mirror images.

-50/50 Joint Venture Two companies own a third company 50%-50%, and both have Negative Control (Veto Power) US Co and French Co create a Joint Venture.
-French Co owns exactly 50%.
-Even though it's not a majority, if French Co has veto power over major decisions, it "controls" the JV and can transfer staff.
+50/50 Joint Venture Two companies each own 50% and both hold negative control (veto power).
+US Co and French Co form a JV.
+French Co owns 50% but has veto power over major decisions and therefore maintains control.

 Corporate Structures That DON'T Work for L-1: